rodrigosetti/json-archetype/README.md

-        "data(-.*)?": object,  // this key is a regular expression "is_member" : boolean, // true or false (type restriction) "is_active" : true,    // only true (value restriction) "coordinates": [number, number, number], // any array with three numbers "stream": array,
+        "data(-.*)?": object,  // this key is a regular expression "is_member" : boolean, // true or false (type restriction) "is_active" : true,    // only true (value restriction) "coordinates": ["geo", number, number, number], // any array with "geo" and 3 numbers "stream": array,

         // reusing pre-defined structures...